theimowski/master-thesis/docs/section-application.md

 FP is already present in a significant amount of areas.
 There are however fields, where it is still not widely adopted.
 One of such fields is **web development**.
-Here, object-oriented programming seems to be a strong leader with regards to number of existing frameworks, libraries and tools as well as popularity among software engineers.
+Here, OOP seems to be a strong leader with regards to number of existing frameworks, libraries and tools as well as popularity among software engineers.
 In order to verify whether FP could potentially be applied to software from arbitrary domain, decision was made to discover how it would fit into this relatively foreign area of web development.

 Another reason for which web development domain was chosen, was a will to contribute to the F# community.